6 Tips for Building a Flawless Feminine Form

 You already know two of the best exercises for your glutes: the squat and the lunge.
 Here is a quick way to make them more effective (at least for your butt)

-When if to comes to squatting for your booty, go wide.
 Wide stance squats with your toes pointed out place a greater emphasis on the glutes; make sure to focus on flexing and squeezing as you perform the movement.
 I’m not going to bother writing a joke here—it’s too easy.

 For lunges, go back, not forward.
 While I don’t want to encourage too much favoritism or fuel the fires that scare women away from training, it must be said that there are certain exercises that put TOO much emphasis on some muscles.
-For women who want shapely legs and a nice but without building up lots of quad muscle, it’s often a good idea to use reverse lunges in place of forward lunges.
+For women who want shapely legs and a nice butt without building up lots of quad muscle, it’s often a good idea to use reverse lunges in place of forward lunges.

 Forward lunges place a lot more emphasis on the section of the quadriceps at the base of the knee—most specifically the vastus medialus—especially eccentric emphasis.
 Think about it: when you lunge forward, your lead leg has to “catch” your entire body weight and stop/absorb your momentum, and the muscles around the knee will do the majority of the work.

-Conversely, when you lunge backwards, your glutes get a lot more work (on both the moving and non-moving leg) and the section of the quads that run up and down the length of the femur (rectus femoris) get a bit more work.
+Conversely, when you lunge backward, your glutes get a lot more work (on both the moving and non-moving leg) and the section of the quads that run up and down the length of the femur (rectus femoris) get a bit more work.

 Overall, you’ll develop strong, shapely legs without having to “worry” too much about over developing the quads.
 Of course, I should mention that most of the time this is majoring in minutia, but there are those who do put on muscle in the thighs a bit more easily so this is relevant to some.
-(On a side note, those people would do well with the cycle sprints mentioned above!)
+(On a side note, those people would do well with the cycle sprints mentioned above.)